lukaszgemborowski/mixin/README.md

 } // namespace ability
 ```

-no we can get back to `at` method definition:
+no we can get back and implement interface `at` method:

 ```cpp
     int& at(std::size_t idx)